practicusai/docs/docs/tutorial/predict.md

 ## (Optional) Understanding Model Drift

 If you choose to store your prediction results regularly, and then compare these to the ground truth, AND you do this on a regular basis you will have a good feeling of how your models perform.
-In some cases, a model that was doing great a hilw back will start to perform not so good.
+In some cases, a model that was doing great a while back will start to perform not so good.
 This is called the model drift.

-With Practicus AI, you can implement systems to automatically detect which of models star drifting.
+With Practicus AI, you can implement systems to automatically detect which of models start drifting.
 We will discuss this topic later.

 ## (Optional) Using a central MLflow Database

 In this tutorial we used a local MLflow database on a cloud node, which will disappear when you terminate it.
 This will be perfectly fine if you are just experimenting.
 For other cases, you can copy your models from the cloud node manually.
 Or even better, you can store them in a central database at first place.

-To store models in a central database and share with others do the following:
+To store models in a central database and share with others, do the following:
 - Create or reuse a cloud database, such as MySQL or Postgresql
 - Create an S3 bucket to store model artifacts.
 These are binary files, which can be very large, so it is not a good idea to store them in a relational database
 - Open Practicus AI app, go to settings > MLflow